ccreater222/my-ctf-challenges/RCTF2021/EasyPHP/Readme.md

 ## Write Up

-After read index.php we can know that
+After reading index.php we can know that

-1. Admin can read file
+1. Admin can read a file
 2. Every route need authentication except login in `$request->url`
 3.  `../` in `$_GET`,`$_POST`,`$_COOKIE`,`$_SESSION`  is not allowed

 Read nginx.conf we know that

-1. url contains admin only can be accessed by 127.0.0.1
+1. URL contains admin only can be accessed by 127.0.0.1
-2. `REQUEST_URI` come from `$uri`, `$uri` is not URL decoded. php-fpm receive `$uri` and will urldecode it .
+2. `REQUEST_URI` come from `$uri`, `$uri` is not URL decoded.
+PHP-FPM receives `$uri` and will urldecode it.

 ### Bypass Authentication

-Our goal is obviously to bypass authentication to read file, but within above message we can't do that.
+Our goal is obviously to bypass authentication to read a file, but within the above message, we can't do that.

 So we need to read the flight framework.

-In routing code we can find a interesting thing that it will pass a urldecoded url to route function.
+In routing code, we can find an interesting thing that it will pass a URL decoded URL to the route function.

 `$url_decoded = urldecode( $request->url );`